toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   Orderbook rebuild - change how panic functionality works

 - Tell me about a project you were on that grew in scope and timeline in an unexpected way
-  Order book rebuild - add a few new functionality mid market match for Bonds, persist market events
+  Order book rebuild - add a few new functionality mid market match for Bonds, persist market events, so to reprioritize, to push some UI changes like to allow user specific layout via drag and drop to day 2

 ## Growing Continuously
 - Tell me about a time that a peer or manager gave you specific, actionable feedback for improvement.